-- a) No submission / information not as per requirements 0 point - b) Resource has submitted Quality related certificate not ISO 9001 or informal training in Quality Management related- 0.6 points - c) Resource has ISO 9001:2015 QMS Implementation Certificate 1.2 points - d) Resource has a Diploma in Quality Management or Advanced Diploma in Quality or Degree in Quality Management or a minimum of an NQF Level 6 qualification in the Built Environment 1.8 points - e) Resource has a Diploma in Quality Management or Advanced Diploma in Quality or Degree in Quality Management or a minimum of an NQF Level 6 qualification in the Built Environment with ISO 9001:2015 QMS Implementation Certificate.
+- a) No submission / information not as per requirements 0 points - b) Resource has submitted Quality related certificate not ISO 9001 or informal training in Quality Management related- 0.6 points - c) Resource has ISO 9001:2015 QMS Implementation Certificate 1.2 points - d) Resource has a Diploma in Quality Management or Advanced Diploma in Quality or Degree in Quality Management or a minimum of an NQF Level 6 qualification in the Built Environment - 1.8 points - e) Resource has a Diploma in Quality Management or Advanced Diploma in Quality or Degree in Quality Management or a minimum of an NQF Level 6 qualification in the Built Environment with ISO 9001:2015 QMS Implementation Certificate.
 2.4 points - f) Resource has a Diploma in Quality Management or Advanced Diploma in Quality or Degree in Quality Management or a minimum of an NQF Level 6 qualification in the Built Environment with ISO 9001:2015 QMS Auditing Certificate - 3 points a) Experience (2 Points) -

 - g) No submission or information submitted not as per requirements 0 points - h) Experience provided is on the built environment, but not in the scope related to this tender 0.4 points. - i) Less than 3 years of working experience responsible for quality management in the electrical works.
-0.8. points - j) From 3 years but less than 5 of working experience responsible for quality management in the electrical works.
-1.2 points - k) From 5 years but less than 10 years' of working experience responsible for quality management in the electrical works.
-1.6 points - I) From 10 years and above of working experience responsible for quality management in the electrical works.
-2 points
+0.8. points - j) From 3 years but less than 5 of working experience responsible for quality management in the electrical works. - 1.2 points - k) From 5 years but less than 10 years' of working experience responsible for quality management in the electrical works.
+1.6 points - From 10 years and above of working experience responsible for quality management in the electrical works. - 2 points

-4. Health and Safety officer (5)-
+4. Health and Safety officer (5)- as a Construction Health and Safety Officer

 A detailed CV of a Health and Safety Officer with valid proof of registration with SACPCMP as a Construction Health and Safety officer.
-A minimum of an NQF Level 6 (National Diploma or equivalent level) in Safety Management or Environmental Health or equivalent is required together with formal training certificates relating to incident investigation, HIRA, Legal and safety experience relevant to the scope of works stipulated in this tender.
+A minimum of an NQF Level 6 (National Diploma or equivalent level) in Safety Management or Environmental Health or equivalent is required together with formal training certificates relating to incident investigation, HIRA, Legal Liability (but not limited).
+The Health and Safety Officer MUST have a construction health and safety experience relevant to the scope of works stipulated in this tender.
 Points broken down as follows: